DETAILED ACTION

 This application currently names joint inventors.
 In considering patentability of the claims the examiner presumes that the subject matter of the various claims was commonly owned as of the effective filing date of the claimed invention(s) absent any evidence to the contrary.
 Applicant is advised of the obligation under 37 CFR 1.56 to point out the inventor and effective filing dates of each claim that was not commonly owned as of the effective filing date of the later invention in order for the examiner to consider the applicability of 35 U.S.C.
 102(b)(2)(C) for any potential 35 U.S.C.
 102(a)(2) prior art against the later invention.

 However, Hara teaches a method and an apparatus for modeling a three-dimensional object configured to model a three-dimensional object (Hara at Title, [0013]).
-Hara further teaches the apparatus including a plurality of material resin supply units configured to supply a material resin, which is a resin to be used as a modeling material, respectively; a mixed resin ejection unit configured to eject a mixed resin, which is a resin obtained by mixing the material resins to be supplied from the plurality of material resin supply units, and a resin supply control unit configured to control amounts of the material resins to be supplied from each of the plurality of material resin supply units to the mixed resin ejection unit; and the plurality of material resin supply units is configured to supply the material resins of different colors to the mixed resin ejection unit, respectively (i.e., whereby at least two coloring suspensions are added to the curable binder compositions simultaneously and/or in sequence, whereby each of the at least two coloring suspensions comprises a different color pigment) (Hara at Title, [0013])
+Hara further teaches the apparatus including a plurality of material resin supply units configured to supply a material resin, which is a resin to be used as a modeling material, respectively; a mixed resin ejection unit configured to eject a mixed resin, which is a resin obtained by mixing the material resins to be supplied from the plurality of material resin supply units, and a resin supply control unit configured to control amounts of the material resins to be supplied from each of the plurality of material resin supply units to the mixed resin ejection unit; and the plurality of material resin supply units is configured to supply the material resins of different colors to the mixed resin ejection unit, respectively (Hara at Title, [0013]).

-As to claim 6: Lootens and Hara teach the method of claim 5.
-Hara further teaches the claimed whereby the proportion of the at least one coloring suspension is determined based on a previously established relation between the proportions of the at least one coloring suspension in the curable binder composition and coordinates in a color model representing the target color (i.e., the resin supply control unit is configured to acquire the color information on the basis of data representing a three-dimensional object to be modeled; it is possible to more appropriately model the colored three-dimensional object due to the resin supply control unit being configured to control the rotation numbers of the rollers of the respective resin extrusion devices, in accordance with color information indicating a color of the mixed resin to be ejected from the nozzle at each timing) (Hara at [0026]), for similar motivation discussed in the rejection of claim 3.
+As to claim 6: Lootens and Hara disclose the method of claim 1.
+Hara further reads on the claimed whereby the proportion of the at least one coloring suspension is determined based on a previously established relation between proportions of the at least one coloring suspension in the curable binder composition and coordinates in a color model representing the previously selected target color (i.e., the resin supply control unit is configured to acquire the color information on the basis of data representing a three-dimensional object to be modeled; it is possible to more appropriately model the colored three-dimensional object due to the resin supply control unit being configured to control the rotation numbers of the rollers of the respective resin extrusion devices, in accordance with color information indicating a color of the mixed resin to be ejected from the nozzle at each timing) (Hara at [0026]), for similar motivation discussed in the rejection of claim 1.

-As to claim 9: Lootens and Hara teach the method of claim 6.
-Hara further teaches the claimed whereby: a) the color of the colored curable binder composition is measured with a coloring measuring device before and/or during application in order to obtain a real color of the colored curable binder composition (i.e., the resin supply control unit is configured to control the rotation numbers of the rollers of the resin extrusion devices, taking into consideration a time difference between the timing at which the material resins are mixed and the timing at which the mixed resin is ejected from the nozzle, the time difference is a time difference that is to be determined depending on a capacity of the mixed resin ejection unit) (Hara at [0027], [0052]);
+As to claim 9: Lootens and Hara disclose the method of claim 6.
+Hara further reads on the claimed whereby a) a color of the colored curable binder composition is measured with a color measuring device before and/or during application in order to obtain a real color of the colored curable binder composition (i.e., the resin supply control unit is configured to control the rotation numbers of the rollers of the resin extrusion devices, taking into consideration a time difference between the timing at which the material resins are mixed and the timing at which the mixed resin is ejected from the nozzle, the time difference is a time difference that is to be determined depending on a capacity of the mixed resin ejection unit) (Hara at [0027], [0052]);

 b) a color deviation between the measured real color and the previously selected target color is determined in the control unit (i.e., the mixed resin obtained by the mixing is ejected, so that it is possible to appropriately model the three-dimensional object by using the mixed resin adjusted to a desired color) (Hara at [0050]);